The Manaslu Circuit Trek: Experience Nepal’s Untouched Wilderness

 • Waterproof jacket and pants

-• Trekking boots with good grip
+• Trekking boots with a good grip

 • Trekking poles